Vukovar massacre: Exhumation

 The political situation in the area did not change until 1995.
 That year, Croatia militarily defeated the Croatian Serbs in offensives codenamed Flash and Storm, in May and August respectively.
 That left eastern Slavonia as the last remaining Croatian Serb-held area.
 Gradual restoration of the area to Croatian rule was agreed upon in November through the Erdut Agreement, and the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES) peacekeeping mission was deployed to implement the agreement.

 The exhumation of the remains at Ovčara began on 1 September 1996 while the site was still under the constant guard of peacekeepers.
 The exhumation was conducted by ICTY personnel and the Physicians for Human Rights, with Croatian observers at the site.
 The excavation works uncovered a mass grave encompassing approximately 30 m2 and containing a heap of intertwined bodies.
 Most of the bodies exhibited evidence of multiple gunshot wounds.
 By 24 October, 200 sets of remains were recovered from the grave.
 The remains were transported for forensic examination to the Zagreb University School of Medicine.
 In the four years preceding the exhumation, Croatian authorities collected ante-mortem information on presumed victims, built a modern morgue at the School of Medicine and trained geneticists in DNA analysis to allow for the identification of those who could not be identified by ICTY investigators using traditional methods.
 By October 2002, 184 victims were identified, largely using DNA analyses, and the figure was increased to 194 by 2010.
 Glavašević's remains were among those exhumed at Ovčara.

 Croatian authorities suspect that a further 61 individuals killed at Ovčara were buried there as well.
 They suspect one or more additional mass graves exist in the general area, or that the bodies originally buried at the site were moved to a secondary grave.
 Nevenka Nekić, the Croatian author of a book on Nicolier, claims that an additional shallow grave was excavated at Ovčara in November 1991 and that Nicolier and 60 others were buried there.
 According to her, they were exhumed by Croatian Serb authorities and moved to a secondary location in early 1992 because the grave was so shallow that body parts protruded through the ground surface.

+Since the beginning of 2026, trial excavations have been conducted in search of people considered missing at the Jakobovac location near Ovčara, using ground-penetrating radar and teams of guides and search dogs of the Croatian Mountain Rescue Service (HGSS).

+Corpses of Croatian soldiers Ivan Senčić (27) and Zvonimir Miljak (41), found in Grabovo - Ovčara mass grave, were exhumed and identified at the Faculty of Medicine in Zagreb on 18 February 2026; Miljak was buried at the Vukovar Memorial Cemetery on 27 February 2026.